The right to be heard

 Considering culturally-responsive frameworks that put the mana of the mokopuna first is important.

-Being person-centred in learning support means ensuring that mokopuna actively participate in decisions that affect them, when you gather information, plan interventions, and monitor implementation.
+Being mokopuna-centred in learning support means ensuring that mokopuna actively participate in decisions that affect them, when you gather information, plan interventions, and monitor implementation.

 Depending on the situation and the age and developmental stage of the mokopuna, they can have a say in their learning through different contexts and ways.
 These might include informal conversations, using assisted voice, peer support and supports like assistive technology and visual aides.